TheTutorium/backend/README.md

 # Tutorium Backend
 This repository has the codebase of Tutorium's backend part.
 It is implemented with FastAPI and uses RESTful APIs to transfer data.
 It is connected to a MySQL server to store the data.
-It uses to SQLAlchemy library to access the MySQL database server and apply CRUD operations on entities in ORM mode.
+It uses to SQLAlchemy library to access the MySQL database server and apply CRUD operations on entities.
 ## How to Run
 ### Locally
 1. Clone the repository: